NVIDIA/aistore/python/tests/README.md

 All tests should support running on all operating systems, given access to a working AIS cluster.

-Because of the way our botocore patch works, simply running pytest on the entired test directory will fail those tests.
+Because of the way our botocore patch works, simply running pytest on the entire test directory will fail those tests.
 See the [botocore test README](python/tests/unit/botocore_patch/README.md) for more info

 Below are the recommended commands for running the test suites.
 Run these commands from the aistore/python directory.